-Specialties of Different Cultures
+Specialities of Different Cultures

-The people of some cultures specialize in the beauty of raw foods, and excellent examples of this art can be found in the Thai culture.
-There are many more cultures that set a beautiful table, but the flavors of the food are much more important.
+The people of some cultures specialise in the beauty of raw foods, and excellent examples of this art can be found in the Thai culture.
+There are many more cultures that set a beautiful table, but the flavours of the food are much more important.
 These cultures include those households in the far north of the world where food is often cooked slowly over low heat, and guests as well as family members are treated to pleasing aromas well before they ever sit down to enjoy the fine food.
-There are also mid-latitude countries like Italy where flavor is the considered part of the meal, and the hosts will be insulted if their fare is treated as less than a joyous bounty.
+There are also mid-latitude countries like Italy where flavour is the considered part of the meal, and the hosts will be insulted if their fare is treated as less than a joyous bounty.

 The Importance of Traditions